NIHAAL084/Health_Insurance_Claim_Processor/README.md

 # Health Insurance Claim Processor

-The Health Insurance Claim Processor is an agentic backend pipeline that automates the extraction, classification, validation, and decision-making for medical insurance claim documents.
-It is designed for hospitals, TPAs, and insurance companies to streamline claim processing, reduce manual effort, and improve accuracy.
+The Health Insurance Claim Processor is a full-stack solution for automating the extraction, classification, validation, and decision-making for medical insurance claim documents.
+It features a modern, dynamic web frontend (served at [http://localhost:8000/](http://localhost:8000/)) and a robust FastAPI backend with multi-agent orchestration.
+Designed for hospitals, TPAs, and insurance companies to streamline claim processing, reduce manual effort, and improve accuracy.

-**Use Cases:**
+## Features

-- Automated claims intake for hospitals and insurers
+- **Modern Web Frontend:** Responsive, visually appealing UI for uploading and processing multiple PDF files, with dynamic resizing, file list display, and a two-tab layout (form and response).
+Served at [http://localhost:8000/](http://localhost:8000/).
-- Bulk processing of scanned medical documents
+- **Automated Claims Processing:** Multi-agent backend pipeline for extraction, classification, processing, validation, and decision-making.
-- Pre-validation of claims before human review
+- **Structured Output:** Converts unstructured PDFs into clean, minimal JSON with detailed validation and claim decision.
-- Integration with hospital/insurance portals for real-time claim status
+- **Validation & Decision:** Checks for missing documents, inconsistencies, and provides automated approve/reject/pending decisions with reasoning and confidence.

----
+- **Easy Integration:** REST API for direct integration with hospital/insurance portals or other systems.

 ## System Overview & Agent Flow